hperrin/svelte-material-ui/README.md

 Here are some juicy features:

-* You can add any arbitrary property to nearly all of the components.
+* You can add any arbitrary property to nearly all of the components and the elements within them.
-* You can add actions to the components with `use={[Action1, [Action2, action2Props]]}`.
+* You can add actions to the components with `use={[Action1, [Action2, action2Props], Action3]}`.
 * You can add props to lower components and elements with things like `input$maxlength="15"`.
-* Ripples are on by default on interactive components, and can be turned off with `ripple={false}`.
-* You can also add ripples to things with the Ripple Svelte action.
-* All standard UI events are forwarded on most components, input events are forwarded on input components, and all MDC events are forwarded.
+* All standard UI events are forwarded on components, input events ("input" and "change") are forwarded on input components, and all MDC events are forwarded.
-* Things like labels and icons are named exports in each component, or you can use 'common/Label' and 'common/Icon'.
-(Except for textfield/select icons, because they are special snowflakes.)
+* Labels and icons are named exports in the components that use them, or you can use 'common/Label' and 'common/Icon'.
+(Except for textfield and select icons, because they are special snowflakes.)

 ## Components